Oakridge, Oregon: History

 The area now known as Oakridge was first explored by Euro-Americans in 1852 as a possible route for pioneers coming from Central Oregon to the Willamette Valley.
+Before that Oakridge was the land of the Kalapuya who had villages on the rivers since time immemorial.
 A post office was named "Hazeldell" in 1888, and the place's name later changed to "Big Prairie", and then "Oak Ridge".
 In 1912, a new community was formed and officially named Oakridge.
 Since its beginnings as a mountain ranch, Oakridge has been a railroad boomtown, a loggers' haven, and an outdoor enthusiast's destination.

 The early boom for Oakridge can be attributed to the Southern Pacific Railroad.
 By 1910, work had already begun on Tunnel 22, a short route connecting Oakridge to the area now known as Westfir.
 Oakridge was a station on Southern Pacific's Cascade subdivision, a line that goes over Willamette Pass via the Natron Cutoff that was built in 1926, and the railroad played an integral part of the economy and lifestyle in Oakridge.
 The Union Pacific Railroad still operates the rails and trains are a common sight in Oakridge.
 Today, Amtrak's Coast Starlight passes through the town but does not stop.

 On July 2, 1946, the Pope and Talbot Lumber Company purchased timberland near Oakridge.
 By 1948, the company had built a large sawmill and had begun a massive timber logging operation.
 While the railroad and Westfir's Hines sawmill began to slow down, the Pope and Talbot mill expanded and eventually employed more than 500 people.
 The combined economic base of the railroad and sawmills accounted for the population growth of the 1960s and 1970s, when the community of Willamette City was consolidated into Oakridge.
 However, in 1978, the Hines mill in Westfir closed, and by 1985 the Pope and Talbot Mill had laid off all of its workers.
 The City of Oakridge now owns the property that formerly housed the Pope and Talbot sawmill.

 In February 2019, an Amtrak Coast Starlight train was stranded near Oakridge for over 36 hours, after a rare heavy snowstorm.